Oleksandr Petrovskyi: Support for the film industry

 Since 2018, the international foundation of Oleksandr Petrovsky "Solidarity" has systematically supported the national cinematography: at the Venice Festival, the main prize was won by the film "Atlantis" by Valentyn Vasyanovych, supported by the Foundation.
 In 2019, the production of the film "Slovo House" by Taras Tomenko, dedicated to the Executed Renaissance and the popularization of knowledge about the communist crime of the Holodomor, received support.
 The Foundation supported the film team's participation in the Warsaw Film Festival 2020 and the London Film Festival I Will Tell You-2022.
 Business In 2018, he founded the investment fund "Capilano" with a charter capital of 135 million UAH.
 Petrovsky's business also includes the Delmar group of companies with offices in Dnipro, Kyiv, and Munich, which deals with real estate.

 In 2021, Petrovsky acquired 50% of the Kramatorsk Thermal Power Plant.
 In April 2021, the director of the National Holodomor-Genocide Museum signed a memorandum with Oleksandr Petrovskyi on co-financing the first large-scale re-exposition of the Hall of Memory, which included unique options for multimedia technologies.
 Family Oleksandr Petrovskyi is the son of Oksana Ivanivna Petrovska, a Ukrainian drama artist and theatrical director, Honored Artist of Ukraine, director-artistic director of the Dnipro Academic Music and Drama Theater named after Shevchenko.

+Controversies

+Petrovskyi was publicly accused by ex Prosecutor General of Ukraine Yuri Lutsenko and journalist Yuri Butusov of being a criminal leader.
+In 2018 Zhovtnevyi District court of Dnipro qualified those allegations as slander, demanding the journalists to pay a compensation.
+In 2019 Dnipro Court of Appeals satisfied the appeal of journalist Yuri Butusov on its previous decision.
+In 2020 the Supreme Court of Ukraine confirmed that decision, allowing journalists to refer to Petrovskyi as a "criminal authority".

+In June 2022 Dnipro mayor Borys Filatov publicly accused Petrovskyi of participating in a criminal group.
+In the same address, he called on law enforcement agencies to investigate the activities of the local television channel D1, allegedly linked to Petrovskyi, accusing it of spreading pro-Russian disinformation.
+On 7 June 2022, D1 published a video recording of a Zoom meeting involving Filatov during the early days of the Russian invasion of Ukraine, in which the mayor expressed doubts about the ability of the Armed Forces of Ukraine to stop the Russian forces and suggested that Kyiv might soon be captured.